 The 1877 lighthouse replaced one built in 1855, a few years after the California gold rush began.
 High on a nearby ridge, the earlier lighthouse was so often enveloped by fog that ship captains couldn’t make out its light.
 Still active as a lighthouse and maintained by the U.S. Coast Guard, the current edition is open between 12:30 pm and 3:30 pm on Sundays and Mondays.
 Exhibits on the ground floor describe the light’s history, including the many shipwrecks caused by fog, shallow sandbars, hidden rocks, and other hazards.
 Note that the walk back up from the lighthouse, though short (less than a half mile), is steep.

-The easiest way to visit the headlands is by car, but if you’re coming from San Francisco on a weekend or some holidays, Muni 76x Marin Headlands Express bus is an option.
-Take the bus to the Battery Alexander / Field Road stop.
+The easiest way to visit the headlands is by car.
+As of August 2021, the Muni 76x Marin Headlands Express bus from San Francisco remained suspended because of COVID-19.
+When in operation, you can take the bus to the Battery Alexander / Field Road stop.

 If heading north from San Francisco: Just after crossing the Golden Gate Bridge, take the Alexander Avenue exit, and turn left at the first opportunity.
 (As you make the left turn, you’ll see signs for the Marin Headlands coastal and tunnel routes.
 Follow the one for the coastal route.)
 After you pass under U.S. 101, you’ll be heading south back toward the bridge.
 Conzelman Road is the last road before the bridge.
 Take the right fork and head up the hill, stopping as you wish at one or more of the vista points.